Daniel009891/pooch-book-front/README.md

 ##  Credits

 Much of the code in this was taken from the moments walkthrough as I was using this as a base for my project.
 I've unfortunately not had time to implement any custom code at this point.
+Comments will be added to code to state which is custom and which is borrowed on completion.